MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/admin-users-licenses-roles.md

 Here are a few notes for working with the **Security role** settings:

 - Most of the entities added by Dynamics 365 Marketing are on the **Custom entities** tab.
-The other tabs manage features that belong to other Dynamics 365 for Customer Engagement apps and basic platform features.
+The other tabs manage features that belong to other Dynamics 365 apps and basic platform features.
 - There is a tab called **Marketing**, but it doesn't contain entities related to Dynamics 365 Marketing.
-Its settings apply to the *enterprise marketing* feature included with the Dynamics 365 for Customer Engagement platform (though Dynamics 365 Marketing does make use of the marketing lists feature that is provided here).
+Its settings apply to the *enterprise marketing* feature included with the Common Data Service platform (though Dynamics 365 Marketing does make use of the marketing lists feature that is provided here).
 - Some of the security roles provided with Dynamics 365 Marketing include permissions from all available tabs.
 This is to provide access to relevant platform features required by users marketing roles.

-Security roles are a concept shared by all Dynamics 365 for Customer Engagement apps.
+Security roles are a concept shared by all Dynamics 365 apps for the Common Data Service platform.
 For more information about how to work with them, see [Manage security, users, and teams](../admin/manage-security-users-and-teams.md) and [Create or edit a security role](../admin/create-edit-security-role.md).

 ## Form and field level security